 ROBOTICS & AUTOMATION 10/20 deals with the design, construction, operation and use of robotic devices, as well as the computer systems necessary for their control, sensory feedback and information processing.
 Automation is the technology by which a process or procedure is performed with minimal human assistance.
 As such, the purpose of this curriculum is to facilitate innovation and exploration through the hands-on process of creating and making.
 Through project-based learning, design thinking and inquiry learning, students will explore the processes and skills needed to design and fabricate physical devices that they will control or automate.
 There is a fee attached to this course.
-Prerequisite: None

 STUDIO ART 30AP Is an extension of Visual Arts 30AP for students who want to finish creating a strong AP Art and Design Portfolio or a strong university/college portfolio for entrance into a competitive university/college program.
 Students in this second semester course finish their AP Studio Art Portfolio by the beginning of May through the framing and refining of high-quality works unified by an underlying idea with strong visual concepts and techniques.
 Emphasis is placed on exploring a particular theme or inquiry question through a portfolio.
-All students learn how to photograph and digitally create and submit their artwork as digital portfolios which can then be transferred online.
+All students learn how to photograph, digitally create and submit their artwork as digital portfolios which can then be transferred online.
 Students are also responsible for an art exhibition and advertisement of this show.

-Prerequisite: Visual Art 30AP
+Prerequisite: Visual Art 30AP | Course Cost \$30 plus cost of exam

 VISUAL ARTS 10 gives students the opportunity to be creative and have fun learning the skills and techniques for drawing, painting, and sculpture.
-Students will make art projects that allow them to express themselves while learning image development strategies.
-Visual Art 10 is a hands-on class that lays the foundation for Visual Art 20.
+Students will make art projects that allow them to express themselves while learning image development strategies and the Elements and Principles of Design.
+This course is influenced by Saskatchewan artists, giving them the opportunity to take inspiration within communication or media.
+This hands-on class will explore mediums such as graphite, charcoal, pastels, water colour, acrylic and clay.